-Hike in Cathedral Provincial Park, and you will find yourself on trails often undiscovered by the average hiker.
+Hike in Cathedral Provincial Park and you will find yourself on trails often undiscovered by the average hiker.
 These trails lead to some of the most postcard-worthy landscapes you’ll ever see.
-Resident mountain goats and other wildlife await!
+Resident mountain goats and other wildlife await.
 Fragrant alpine meadows are awash with wildflowers, jagged mountain peaks, smooth alpine ridges and jewel-coloured lakes 2072 m (6800 ft) above sea-level offer an unspoiled wilderness adventure.
 Getting off the beaten path is as easy as taking that very first step.

 China Ridge Trails

 A hike in the great outdoors can take you to some of the most unexpected places.
 Take China Ridge Trails, for example.
-It’s a snow lover’s haven in winter, and in summer, it becomes a hiker’s paradise.
-The duality of China Ridge is what makes it so popular!
+It’s a snow lover’s haven in winter, and in summer it becomes a hiker’s paradise.
+The duality of China Ridge is what makes it so popular.
 From a stroll to a challenging hike, explore nature’s playground at your leisure.
 Drink in the Tulameen River Valley views or the Cascade Range as you climb 1311 m (4300 ft) to the trail’s highest point.
 You may see tracks here as you follow in the footsteps of elk, wapiti deer and occasional rabbit or two.

 Enjoy spending a day, a weekend, or even a week hiking the rugged, yet traversable, trails in the park.
 Begin at Lightning Lakes and you can choose a leisurely walk through forests heady with the scent of fresh pine.
 For something more challenging and a lot more rugged take the Mt.
 Frosty Trail to Manning’s highest peak at 2408 m (7900 ft) and discover panoramas so expansive, 360° isn’t enough to take it all in.

-Hiking The Great Trail (formerly the Trans Canada Trail)
+Hiking the Trans Canada Trail

 HBC (Hudson Bay Company) 1849 Trail

 Hike in the footsteps of history along the heritage HBC 1849 Trail.
 Look around, and you can easily imagine the rough and tumble life of a Hudson Bay Company fur trader.
 Imagine them guided by First Nations people, searching for ways to get their fur pelts to market.
 Today almost 150 km (93 mi) of heritage trails have been restored, creating a wilderness wonderland for day hikes and multi-day treks.
 Hoist your backpack and wander the old-growth forest from Peers Creek to Tulameen and discover fast-running rivers and tranquil streams and whispers of our fur-trading past.
+Review the map.